Getting a wheelchair

 You can buy wheelchairs online but, while you might get a good price, you’ll need to be sure it’s the right wheelchair for you and that you can set up and use it safely.
-A local mobility shop can offer advice and an after-care service.
+A local mobility shop can offer advice and an after care service.

 Before you buy, try out the specific type of wheelchair in the place you’re going to use it – for example, at home or on the pavement – to make sure it’s right for you.

 Before deciding on a specific style of wheelchair, it’s a good idea to try them out around the house or on the local roads.
-There are Disabled Living Centres (DLCs) around the country, which have a wide range of equipment on display and can give advice on the different styles of wheelchairs for sale.
+There are Disabled Living Centres around the country, which have a wide range of equipment on display and can give advice on the different styles of wheelchairs for sale.

-Learn about the differences between manual and electric wheelchairs, and how to customise yours to make it as ...
+Read about the differences between manual and electric wheelchairs and how to customise yours for greater comfort.